Short-baseline interferometry local-tie experiments at the Onsala Space Observatory: Geodetic data analysis

-Both {\em ASCOT} and \ns{} make use of a~priori data, such as initial station positions, site velocities and Earth Orientation Parameters (EOP).
-Some of these parameters may have a significant impact on the final results, and therefore we strive to use identical a~priori information when possible.
+(and \ns{}) make use of a~priori data, such as initial station positions, site velocities and Earth Orientation Parameters (EOP).
+Some of these parameters may have a significant impact on the final results, and therefore we strive to use the best available a~priori information.

-The ON position was fixed to the value presented in VTRF2019D \citep{VTRF2019D}.
+The ON position was fixed to the value presented in VTRF2020b \citep{VTRF2020b}.
+We note that this is the first VTRF release which includes gravitational deformation modeling for ON \citep{Thaller_2021}.
 Initial positions for OE and OW were based on Real-time Kinematic (RTK) GPS measurements carried out in 2016, plus information taken from the construction drawings.

-All three stations were assumed to have velocities identical to the values for ONSALA60 in VTRF2019D \citep{VTRF2019D}.
+All three stations were assumed to have velocities identical to the values for ONSALA60 in VTRF2020b \citep{VTRF2020b}.
 We used \emph{axis offsets} of 0~mm for OE, OW and $-6$~mm for ON \citep{Haas_Eschelbach_2005}.
-The necessary EOP information was extracted from the file \verb!usno_finals.erp!
-(Created 2020.08.19-23:00:17; last date with real data 2020.08.19).
+EOP information was taken from the most recent IERSC04, and the VMF3 tropospheric mapping function \citep{VMF3} was used in all {\em ASCOT} processing.

 Source positions of the quasars observed were assumed as their ICRF3 S/X values \citep{charlot2020}. \footnote{Available via http://hpiers.obspm.fr/icrs-pc/newwww/icrf/icrf3sx.txt.}

 Corrections for cable delay variations (CDMS for OTT) were applied in the analysis if, and only if, the antennas had working PCAL which could be used in fringe-fitting.
 For antennas labelled with \emph{Manual PCAL} in Table~\ref{TAB:obs}, no cable calibration was applied when analysing the particular vgosDb.